-In partnership with the International College of Seville (ICS) and the Illinois Consortium for International Studies and Programs (ICISP), ECC proudly offers a semester abroad in Seville, Spain.
+In partnership with the International College of Seville (ICS) and the Illinois Consortium for International Education and Programs, ECC students can spend a semester abroad in Seville, Spain.
 At the heart of the beautiful and rugged region of Andalucia, the city of Seville has a rich and diverse history.

 The International College of Seville (ICS) is a private, independent center of education that promotes international education and cultural understanding.
 The school is located in the neighborhood of El Provenir near the Maria Luisa Park.
 The college contains a reference library, TV room, internet facilities, quiet study areas and spacious classrooms.
 The program offers students the chance for comprehensive cultural immersion in the life of the Spanish community, complete with a local home stay with a Spanish family, cultural excursions and field trips.